Wyoming High School (Ohio)

-Wyoming High School (WHS) is a public high school located in Wyoming, Ohio, a suburb of Cincinnati.
+Wyoming High School (WHS) is a public high school located in Wyoming, Ohio, United States, a suburb of Cincinnati.
 The school is operated by the Wyoming City School District, in Hamilton County.
 The district serves students from the city of Wyoming and parts of surrounding Springfield Township.

 Wyoming High School was ranked the 3rd best Ohio high school by US News in 2022.
 The school received a score of 84.2 out of 100.
 The school has scored above an 80 five out of the last seven years.
 In 2015 Wyoming placed 4th in the state with a score of 73.5.
 Wyoming was ranked number 1 in the state on the Ohio 2006 State Report Card, with a performance index rating of 108.6.
 In 2009, it was ranked 70th in Newsweek Magazine's Top 1200 Schools in the nation.

-The motto of Wyoming High School is "Where Excellence Becomes a Way of Life."

 Academics

-Wyoming offers students a challenging curriculum, including many select Advanced Placement classes.
-These include AP Environmental Science, AP Biology, AP Chemistry, AP Physics 1, AP Physics C: Mechanics, AP Studio Art, AP English Language and Composition, AP English Literature and Composition, AP French Language and Culture, AP Spanish Language and Culture, AP Latin, AP Statistics, AP Calculus, AP Computer Science Principles, AP Computer Science A, AP Microeconomics, AP Macroeconomics, AP Psychology, AP United States History, AP Comparative Government and Politics, and a world-renowned AP United States Government and Politics program.
-Wyoming's class of 2004 was ranked first among medium sized schools in the subject.
+Wyoming High School offers a range of Advanced Placement (AP) courses.

 Wyoming offers various music opportunities, including three string orchestras, a band, and multiple choir programs.
 There are also many other courses offered in the visual arts, such as Computer Graphics and Photography, as well as three separate AP art classes.

-Spanish, French, and Latin are offered in five separate levels at Wyoming.
-Each language has levels I, II, III, IV, and V (AP), available to every student.
+Foreign languages offered are Spanish, French, and Latin, each with levels I through V (AP).

 Extracurriculars

 Also of note is Wyoming's outstanding drama program, which is based in the Pendery Center Auditorium, a state-of-the-art facility that was completed in the year 2000.
 Two full length plays and one musical are presented each year.
 Recent productions include Miracle Worker (2017), Games Afoot (2017), Sound of Music (2017), and Merry Wives of Winsor (2016).

 Often placing at competitions of each, Wyoming's Latin Club functions as a local chapter of both the Ohio Junior Classical League (OJCL) and National Junior Classical League (NJCL).

-As of January 2020, the list of extra-curricular activities was as follows:
+As of May 2025, the list of extra-curricular activities was as follows: